 If you’re a medical professional about to sign a contract with your employer, you may be wondering what contract benefits you should look out for.
 Should your employer pay for your health insurance?
 Will you be paid if you take some time off and go on a vacation?
 And how can you measure if what’s offered is fair and reasonable?

-While most contracts for medical professionals offer several essential items, it’s essential to educate yourself on what to expect.
-This way, you can avoid misunderstanding down the road when what you thought was offered is not provided.
+While most contracts for medical professionals offer several essential items, educating yourself on what to expect is necessary.
+This way, you can avoid misunderstanding down the road when what you thought they would offer is not provided.
 In this article, we will look at the following contract benefits for medical professionals: